derekhearst/castle_grimtol_23/README.md

 ### Requirements

-If you want your project to take be judged and to be eligible for prizes; You must fork this repository and push your to the linked fork.
+If you want your project judged and eligible for prizes; You must fork this repository and push your to the linked fork.
 You can re-name it what ever you would like and get rid of any assets you are not using.
-This ensures each project was started and completed by the right time and keeps all of the projects created for this hackathon linked together.
+This ensures each project was started and completed by the accepted time and keeps all of the projects created for this hackathon linked together.

+Good Luck and remember to have fun!

 ### The Legend of Castle Grimtol